zenhack/haskell-capnp/scripts/README.md

   generated code).
 * `hlint.sh` runs `hlint` on the source tree (except for generated code).
-* `gen-builtintypes-lists.hs` generates the module
+* `gen-basic-instances.hs` generates the module
-  `Data.Capnp.BuiltinTypes.Lists`, which contains a lot of boilerplate.
+  `Internal.Gen.Instances`, which contains a lot of boilerplate.